emtrax-ltd/Cura2MoonrakerPlugin/README.md

    * linux:
       * The user based installation path is at `~/.local/share/cura/[version number]/plugins`.
 3. Copy the extracted `Cura2MoonrakerPlugin`folder into the Cura plugins folder you located in step 2.
 Attention: In the user based windows installation you have to copy the unzipped plugin directory into a parent directory with the same name.
 Looks like `...\cura\[version number]\plugins\Cura2MoonrakerPlugin\Cura2MoonrakerPlugin`.
-4. Quit Cura and re-open Cura.
+4. If Cura is allready running: quit and restart it.

 ## How to Configure
 To configure your Moonraker 3D printer...
-1. Go to Settings -> Printer -> Manage Printers
+1. Go to `Settings` -> `Printer` -> `Manage Printers`.
-2. Select <Your Printername> and click on 'Connect Moonraker'
+2. Select <Your Printername> and click on `Connect Moonraker`.
-3. Fill in the URL and select your preferred output format
+3. Fill in the URL and select your preferred output format.
 4. Optionally, configure one or more power devices to turn on before starting print.
-5. Click 'Save Config'
+5. Click `Close` - changes will be automatically be saved.

 ## How to Upload
 1. Open your STL model in Cura and click `Slice`.
-2. Click the small up arrow on the right and select `Upload to <Your Printername>`:
+2. Click the small up arrow on the right and select `Upload to <Printername>`.
 3. Now you can modify the filename, select the option to create a print job and finally... click `Upload` :)

 ## How to "Filename Translation"